elsafluss/rancid-tomatillos/README.md

 </details>

 #### Selecting a Movie
 A user can enter a partial or full movie title into the search bar, then select a movie to gain further details on it.
+Once a user is done reading the film's details, they then can click the home icon to return the the landing page.

 <details>
 <summary>Example of search experience</summary>